cyberbotics/webots/docs/discord/technical-questions-2020.md

 @Shaow, yes [https://www.cyberbotics.com/doc/reference/lightsensor](https://www.cyberbotics.com/doc/reference/lightsensor)

-Sorry, that should be `@Shadow`
+Sorry, that should be `@Kormit`

 ##### Rajesh Roy 04/04/2020 13:11:53
 Hey `@DrVoodoo` , can you answer my question?

-##### Shadow 04/04/2020 13:14:48
+##### Kormit 04/04/2020 13:14:48
 `@DrVoodoo`  Thanks for the response, does this work for RGB too then?
 Is there any way of having some sort of thermal camera?

 ##### DrVoodoo [Moderator] 04/04/2020 13:16:59
 `@Rajesh Roy` there is [https://robotbenchmark.net/](https://robotbenchmark.net/) so it does appear to be technically possible but I can't speak to how it is achieved

-`@Shadow` you can filter by colour, it doesn't offer an IR option but depending on your use case you could use some other colour instead of IR
+`@Kormit` you can filter by colour, it doesn't offer an IR option but depending on your use case you could use some other colour instead of IR

 I.e. use red instead of infrared